MiSikora/laboratory/library/docs/gradle-plugin.md

 ## Feature flags storage

-If your feature flags use multiple sources, you can configure the Gradle plugin to generate for you a quality of life extension function that returns a custom `FeatureStorage`.
+If your feature flags use multiple sources, you can configure the Gradle plugin to generate for you a quality of life extension function that returns a custom `FeatureStorage` builder.

 ```groovy
 apply plugin: "io.mehow.laboratory"